The Four-Fold Way

 - The Settling of the Manor of Tara

 If you study mythology, you keep coming across a Mystery which is called "four into five" or "twelve and thirteen".
 The Babylonians were obsessed with the numeral 4, the Celts with the numeral 13.
 A wonderful book on magic by Alwyn and Brinley Rees called, Celtic Heritage: Ancient Tradition in Ireland and Wales goes to great lengths on this Mystery, tying it to similar myths in India, confirming that the Aryan tradition was absorbed by this mystery.
-However, it is not limited to the European cultures, but is universal.
-What makes the study of Irish and Indian myths so interesting is that this is the place where this myth is tied to almost everything 4/5 and 12/13, such as cardinal directions, the twelve winds of Greece, the suits of cards, the four and five fold magical systems, and others too numerous to count.
+It is common from India to Ireland.
+What makes the study of Irish and Indian myths so interesting is that this numerical riddle is tied to almost everything.
+4/5 and 12/13 predominate Western folkore: cardinal directions, the twelve winds of Greece, the suits of cards, the four and five fold magical systems, Harry Potter (fantasy) and others too numerous to count.

 This is a map of correspondences and the four-fold way.
 This is just to familiarize you with the mythic structure.
 It is interesting to note that the Indian map is tilted so that Air is in the East and Earth to the South, Water to the West and Fire to the North.